 - Support for researchers who are developing an ethically-defensible plan for managing clinically actionable genomic information

 - Assistance with drafting protocols and consent forms

-- Notify participants using an evidence-based process, including telephone genetic counselling by qualified genetic counsellors
+- Return results to participants using an evidence-based process, including telephone genetic counselling by qualified genetic counsellors

 - Online resources available to research participants